Irene Obera

 She was featured in Sports Illustrated's "Faces in the Crowd" in the June 18, 1962, issue.

 Obera made her career from 1958 to 1994 as an educator for the Berkeley Unified School District, eventually becoming Berkeley's first female continuation school principal.
 During her time in the district, Berkeley High School won the state State girls team title in 1974, 1976 and 1981–3, and the boys title in 1980–1.

 She was a pioneer in Masters athletics, but it wasn't easy at first.
 In 1974, she suffered a bout of Sarcoidosis which left her bedridden for most of the year.
 She heard about the first world Masters championships due to be held in Toronto, Ontario, Canada in 1975.
 She used the meet as a goal for her recovery.
 To her surprise, she didn't win there.
 It motivated her to return.

 It wasn't until she reached the 45 age group that world championship wins and records became commonplace.
 As she passed through each age division W45 to W70, she set the world record in the 200 metres.
 She performed the same feat W50 to W65 at 100 meters.
 And W50 through W60 at 400 metres.
-On January 18, 2014 she became the oldest woman to break 40 seconds for the 200 metres, running 38.10 in an all comers track meet at the University of California, Berkeley.
+On January 18, 2014, she became the oldest woman to break 40 seconds for the 200 metres, running 38.10 in an all comers track meet at the University of California, Berkeley.

-After setting three world indoor records in the 60m, 200m and 400m, Obera was named USATF "Athlete of the Week" March 19, 2014.
+After setting three world indoor records in the 60 m, 200 m and 400 m, Obera was named USATF "Athlete of the Week" March 19, 2014.
 In the same meet, she also bested Mary Bowermaster's American record in a new event for her, the Shot Put, but Obera's new record was then bested in the same competition by Gloria Krug.
 USATF selected Obera ahead of a new M70 weight throw world record by Ed Burke, a new American 15K road racing record by Shalane Flanagan, Phyllis Francis beating Francena McCorory's American indoor record in the 400 meters and Kendell Williams setting an indoor World Junior record in the pentathlon during the same competitive week.
 She received the honor again on March 25, 2015.

-On July 12, 2014, at San Francisco Track and Field Club's Pride Track & Field Meet in Hayward, California, Obera, W80, broke two world records in 80m hurdles and 200m hurdles.
+On July 12, 2014, at San Francisco Track and Field Club's Pride Track & Field Meet in Hayward, California, Obera, W80, broke two world records in 80 m hurdles and 200 m hurdles.
 These marks were her sixth and seventh world marks this year.

 In 2019, she made her third appearance in Sports Illustrated's "Faces in the Crowd," the first was in 1962.

 In 1996, Obera was elected into the inaugural class of the USATF Masters Hall of Fame.